10 Things You Must Know About Bull Markets

 Later, tech stocks tend to lead mid cycle, and commodity-linked sectors, including energy and materials, often outperform at the end stages of the economic cycle.

 But this isn't your typical bull market.
 As we'll see below, tech stocks are outperforming and financials are lagging.
 Remember that a diversified portfolio will probably own all or most of these stocks, but the proportions will likely change over time.

 The Best-Performing Sector in the Current Bull Market

-Consumer discretionary, which includes everything from restaurants and retailers to hotel chains and cruise lines to advertising, broadcasting and publishing firms, has outperformed because of how badly it was beaten down in the February-March crash.
-The same goes for energy stocks, which suffered a double-whammy of recession and an oil glut courtesy of Russia and Saudi Arabia.
+The consumer discretionary sector, up 71%, is the top performer in this bull.
+The sector includes everything from restaurants and retailers to hotel chains and cruise lines to advertising, broadcasting and publishing firms.
+It has outperformed largely because of how badly it was beaten down in the February-March crash.
+Tentative moves toward reopening parts of the economy also have boosted sentiment.

 The Stocks Leading the Current Rally

 For all the glory the tech giants are getting these days, the best performing stocks in the S&P 500 since March 23, through the Aug.
 18 confirmation, are actually two energy sector names.

 All the great bubbles started out as bull markets.
 From the Dutch tulip bulb mania of 1636-37 to the Nifty Fifty blue-chip stocks that collapsed in 1973 to the dot-com darlings that popped the turn-of-the-century tech bubble, spectacular rises and breathtaking falls prove that irrational euphoria and a herd mentality can catapult any market into oblivion.

 To learn about the occasionally catastrophic combination of human nature and financial markets, read Manias, Panics and Crashes: A History of Financial Crises, by Charles P. Kindleberger.
 The newest edition of the classic book was updated by economist Robert Z. Aliber and released in 2015.